Frequently Asked Questions (FAQs)

 How do I find out what my ACT scores are?

-The Admissions Office receives via email your composite score, English subscore, Math subscore, and Reading subscore within three days after the ACT session.
+The Admissions Office receives via email your scores within three days after the ACT session.
 If you are a Gallaudet student, you will need to contact the Admissions Office about your ACT scores.
 Otherwise, your email address from the online ACT registration form would be CC'ed in the score report that is sent to the Admissions Office.
-It would take between 4 to 6 weeks for the Writing Test to be processed by ACT headquarters.
-You may contact the Admissions Office to find out if your Writing Test score has been received.
+The Admissions Office will accept scores of 14 or above on at least three of the subtests (eg. English, Math, Reading, Science).

 Could I use the ACT scores from an ACT session I attended previously for the Gallaudet University admissions office?